What Is The Internal Revenue Service (IRS) Fresh Start Program?

 • Tax Preparation & Extensions

-• IRS ‘Fresh Start’ Qualification Assistance
+• IRS ‘Fresh Start’ Tax Program Qualification

 • Currently Non Collectible Status